-Make-Up Work
+Make-Up Work Effective: 02/10/2025

-All graded work or performed competencies (letter grade or pass/fail) not completed by the due date, or missed due to absence, including being tardy or leaving early, will not be eligible for a grade.
+All graded work or performed competencies (letter

+grade or pass/fail) not completed by the due date, or missed due to absence, including being tardy or leaving early, will not be eligible for a grade.
 Students will receive a zero (0) for missed work or an "F" for missed competencies.
-Instructors may make case-by-case exceptions if a significant, documentable, and infrequent situation caused a student to miss a submission deadline.
-Instructors will ensure that all students receive equitable consideration when granting extensions.
+Instructors may approve an extension if a significant, documentable, and infrequent situation caused a student to miss a submission deadline.